colinodell/json5/README.md

 If you discover any security related issues, please email colinodell@gmail.com instead of using the issue tracker.

+## Support

+In addition to standard support, [consider a Tidelift Subscription for professional support and get alerted when new releases or security issues come out](https://tidelift.com/subscription/pkg/packagist-colinodell-json5?utm_source=packagist-colinodell-json5&utm_medium=referral&utm_campaign=readme).

 ## Credits

 - [Colin O'Dell][link-author]